-Pet ownership in China these days are considered luxury compared to 10 years ago due to high cost of veterinary fees and treatments.
-A simple cold treatment will cost the owner £16 and other treatments range from £46 to £460.
+Pet ownership in China is considered a luxury compared to 10 years ago because of the high cost for veterinary fees and treatments.
+A simple cold treatment costs the owner $25 and other treatments range from $70 to $700.
 Having expensive medical care is considered a burden to families which could lead to people abandoning their pets.

 Last year, the first pet insurance was launched by PICC Group to answer the growing demand for pet insurance and to lessen the burden of families on medical care and surgery of their pets.

 The new Pet Insurance Policy covers all types of cats and dogs with an annual premium ranging from 500 Yuan to 3,500 Yuan ($80 to $550).
 The coverage limit will be around 5,000 Yuan to 50,000 Yuan ($800 to $8,000), annually.
 The policy can be used in more than 500 pet hospital and 5,000 pet shops.

 Insurance covers vary amongst insurers however in general pet insurance has the following advantages: